-The data entry conventions and best practices for addressing 2016 states that new street names should not be similar to those which already exist if they are within the same post town, and street within in close proximity should not be assigned to the same name with a different suffix.
-At the point of submission developers are required to submit proposed names for consultation.
+The data entry conventions and best practices for addressing 2016 state that new street names should not be similar to those which already exist if they are within the same post town, and streets within close proximity should not be assigned to the same name with a different suffix.
+At the point of submission, developers are required to submit proposed names for consultation.
 It is advised that at least two different names are provided per street being addressed.

 All suffixes should be given very careful consideration so that they do not give a false impression of the location.
 Suffixes do not need to be provided at the point of submission, applicants are encouraged to discuss these with the officer processing the application.

 New name applications

 These applications relate to the addressing of new properties currently been developed, this also includes conversions of flats to single dwellings or vice versa.

 You can apply to add a house name to a numbered property or to change an existing house name.